TrueNobility303/F2BA/LLM/README.md

-# Large-Scaled F2BA on  LLM Data-Cleaning
+# Large-Scale F2BA on  LLM Data-Cleaning

 The code is based on [ScaleBiO](https://github.com/2003pro/ScaleBiO/).